#1 Safety Rule:

-2. Hire a professional translator specializing in your field of business
+2. Hire a professional translator specializing in your field

-Why is a technical translator so imperative for a technical text?
+Why is a medical translator so imperative for a medical text?
 Two words: specialized terminology.
 That is, each technical term has a precise meaning.
 If the translator fails to convey the precision of the term, the translation fails in its purpose.
 That’s why we are continuously striving to stay on top of technological advances in your fields of business.
 Ongoing training and in-depth industry knowledge are indispensable building blocks for top-notch specialist translations.

 3. Don’t be fooled into thinking any bilingual could do the job